 9. Arnold Schwarzenegger Makes a Sweary Poem

-Movie director Ronald Emmerich was really suffering at the hands of the critics.
+Movie director Roald Emmerich was really suffering at the hands of the critics.
 Well, two critics: Gene Siskel and Robert Ebert.
 They hadn’t been too kind in their reviews of Universal Soldier, Stargate, and Independence Day, so Emmerich decided to give them a part in his next movie, Godzilla.
 Casting two actors who bear a remarkable similarity to the pair, he created the characters of Mayor Ebert, an argumentative, meddling buffoon, and Gene, the mayor’s sycophantic lacky.
 However, despite Emmerich’s blind hatred of the pair, they made it out of the movie alive, leaving Ebert openly puzzled puzzled about why they hadn’t been eaten or squashed underfoot.

 7. Lord Byron Buys a Bear

 In 1805, Lord Byron was starting his first year at the prestigious Cambridge Trinity College and requested to the administration that he be able to bring his dog to live with him.
 On receiving the request, the college flat-out denied it, citing a rule which prohibited dogs on campus.
 As a result, Byron then went out and did what many of us would do when faced with such a petty, obstructive rule: buy a freakin’ bear.

 On returning to the college, he was asked to kindly get the animal off the premises.
 Byron agreed to do so, as soon as the college showed him the rule which prohibited bears from living on-campus.
 As they couldn’t, the bear stayed with Byron all throughout his studies.

 6. George Lucas Sells His Land to Charity